“If you’re looking to learn as much as you can about a dental exam, you will love this guide.”— Dr. Reza Khazaie, DDS, Prosthodontist

 Here is what to expect when you come in for a recall or routine dental exam:

-1. Medical intake updates will be done.
+1. A Medical Intake form will be completed.

 The dentist will ask for any changes to your overall health.
 In addition, you should update the dental records with any new medications, allergies, or changes to smoking and drinking habits.
 This is also an excellent time to update the dentist about any dental concerns you may be experiencing.